ggandor/y-combinator-tutorial/README.md

 difference will be addressed later.

-`Z` will take `f-maker`, a wrapped version of `f` (or constructor for `f`, if you like), that uses its _argument_ at the point of recursion.
-So ultimately it expects _itself_ as argument - on how that can be done in a recursive situation without "manually" feeding the function, writing out endless chains of nested calls, see the rest.
+`Z` will take `f-maker`, a wrapped version of `f` (or constructor for `f`, if you like), that calls its _argument_ - a bound variable, that's perfectly OK - at the point of recursion.
+Now the trick waiting to be performed by us is passing the function _itself_ as argument somehow - on how that can be done in a recursive situation without "manually" feeding the function, writing out endless chains of nested calls, see the rest.

 ```clojure
 (def f-maker (fn [self]